img

 1. Small fluid resistance

 Because the flow path is straight through and the gate lifts completely out of the way, fluid resistance is very low.
 The sealing surface is also less exposed to scouring and erosion compared to globe valves.
-This means longer service life in abrasive services.
+This means longer service life in abrasive services such as slurry lines or sand handling.

 2. Open and close with less effort

 The gate moves perpendicular to the flow.
 Once the wedge is off the seat, there is no flow force pushing against it.
 This makes operation easier, especially for larger valves.
 For manual operation, this reduces operator fatigue.
-For actuated valves, it allows smaller actuators.
+For actuated valves, it allows smaller, less expensive actuators.

 3. Medium flow direction is not restricted